It does not get much healthier than fermented soybeans for breakfast.

-Natto couldn’t be simpler to prepare.
-In true Japanese fashion Natto comes in single servings and with individual sauces to accompany it.
-Although these sauces vary depending on the brand of Natto.
-Usually however a packet of Natto contains two packets of sauce ij a traditional container of Natto the first is Japanese Mustard and the other is a special Natto sauce which consists of Dashi and soy sauce.
+Natto is easy to prepare.
+And it comes in single servings and with sauces to accompany it.
+Although these sauces vary depending on the brand.
+Usually, however, a packet of Natto contains two packets of sauce.
+The first is Japanese mustard, and the other is a special sauce that consists of dashi and soy sauce.

-First: open the box and remove the packets of sauce.
+- Open the box and remove the packets of sauce

-Second: Remove plastic covering the Natto.
-Lift and quickly rotate to remove the strings from Natto.
+- Remove plastic covering the Natto.
+Lift the covering and quickly rotate to cut off the strings of Natto

-Third: Mix Natto with chop sticks.
-The natto will quickly goes stringy this is a good sign.
+- Mix Natto with chopsticks.
+The beans will become stringy, but this is a good sign

-Fourth: Open and add the small packet of mustard and sauce.
+- Open and add the small packet of mustard and sauce